smkazemi/jekyll-theme-mint/_posts/2020-03-14-Dynamically And Statically Fragment in Android.md

 **1- Specify space in activity for holding fragment**

-In activity you must Assign a layout holder for holding fragment view e.g. RelativeView and it can be place any where in activuty layout.
+In activity layout you must Assign a layout holder for holding fragment view e.g. RelativeView and it can be place any where in activuty layout.

 **2- Attach fragment by code to its view holder**